How Many Calories Should I Be Eating?

 - The timing of nutrients makes a difference – but not that much!

 Calories are a monumental factor to weight loss.
 It is often a highly misunderstood topic of nutrition.
 We’re here to simplify it!
 Caloric intake and energy expenditure need to be addressed in unison.
 If you were to take in the same amount of calories as they were to expend what would happen?
 They would maintain their current weight.
-If more calories were taken in then the energy expenditure weight gain would be the result and vice versa.
+If more calories were taken in than the energy expenditure, weight gain would be the result and vice versa.
 This is the most important concept to understand regarding calories.
 This is the method to achieving your goals of weight gain or weight loss.

 Let’s start first by saying: 99% of diets, no matter what kind of diet it is, works for one reason..
 You eat less calories.
 Yup.
 That’s it.
 Keto?
 Cut out major food groups and limit your eating to a certain list of food.
 Less calories.
 Intermittent fasting?
 Less time to eat.
-So less calories Paleo?
+So less calories.
+Paleo?
 Cut out major food groups and limit your eating to a certain list of food.
 Less calories.
-Cleanse?
+Detox?
 Cut out all food groups and limit your calories to drinking a juice or two.
 Less calories.

 Here is the most popular and well accepted nutrition protocol for calories to get started:

 Example, if you were a 200 pound person and you would be eating 2,000 calories each day to stay at your weight.
 Not losing or gaining weight, maintaining!

 However, if you are wanting to lose more than 50 pounds, use a weight that is closer to your ideal body weight.
 That will be the amount that you will want to stay around.
 For example, if you are 260 pounds and want to lose 60 pounds, it would make more sense to use 200 as your weight instead of 260!